-Lindum’s decision to implement the AMCS Cloud-based Platform is expected to boost their ability to grow the organisation organically and expand their services to offer even more solutions for sustainability.
-Established in 1997, the Lindum Group consists of Lindum AS and four subsidiaries that provide different types of solutions in numerous areas of waste management and resource utilisation.
-With 155 employees operating 11 locations across southern, eastern, and western Norway, the company is focused on their vision of being a leader in sustainable resource recovery – for the sake of the environment.
+Lindum’s decision to implement the AMCS Cloud-based Platform is expected to boost their ability to grow the organization organically and expand their services to offer even more solutions for sustainability.
+Established in 1997, the Lindum Group consists of Lindum AS and four subsidiaries that provide different types of solutions in numerous areas of waste management and resource utilization.
+With 155 employees operating 11 locations across southern, eastern, and western Norway, the company is focused on its vision of being a leader in sustainable resource recovery – for the sake of the environment.

 “Lindum has grown rapidly over the last 10 years, and as a result, we were working with seven or eight different systems.
-We wanted to consolidate them to be able to move data around the organisation more easily,” says Steen.
+We wanted to consolidate them to be able to move data around the organization more easily,” says Steen.
 The company is currently in the design and implementation phase of the project with the active rollout expected in early 2021.
-He admits that implementing a new enterprise system sometimes feels like trying to change the engine of an aeroplane in mid-air, but the ability to document, trace, and standardise all workflows across the business makes it all worth it.
+He admits that implementing a new enterprise system sometimes feels like trying to change the engine of an airplane in mid-air, but the ability to document, trace, and standardize all workflows across the business makes it all worth it.

 Streamlining multiple systems into one standard of best practices